linuxserver/docker-documentation/FAQ.md

 * 502 errors in __Jellyfin__ as seen in [linuxserver/docker-jellyfin#71](https://github.com/linuxserver/docker-jellyfin/issues/71)
 * `Error starting framework core` messages in the docker log for __Plex__. [linuxserver/docker-plex#247](https://github.com/linuxserver/docker-plex/issues/247)
 * No WebUI for __Radarr__, even though the container is running. [linuxserver/docker-radarr#118](https://github.com/linuxserver/docker-radarr/issues/118)
+* Images based on our Nginx base-image(Nextcloud, SWAG, Nginx, etc.) fails to generate a certificate, with a message similar to `error getting time:crypto/asn1/a_time.c:330`
 * `docker exec <container-name> date` returns 1970